cakephp/docs/en/development/routing.rst

 in a call to the view() action of the PostsController.
 In that action, you’d find the values of the title and category parameters inside ``$this->params['named']``.
 They are also available inside ``$this->passedArgs``.
-In both cases you can access named using their name as an index.
+In both cases you can access named parameters using their name as an index.
 If named parameters are omitted, they will not be set.

 .. note::

-    What is parsed as a named parameter, is controlled by :php:meth:`Router::connectNamed()`.
-If your named parameters are not reverse routing, or parsing correctly.
-You will need to inform :php:class:`Router` about them.
+    What is parsed as a named parameter is controlled by :php:meth:`Router::connectNamed()`.
+If your named parameters are not reverse routing, or parsing correctly, you will need to inform :php:class:`Router` about them.

 Some summarizing examples for default routes might prove helpful::